 On March 6, 632, founder of the Islamic religion and Prophet, Muhammad, made his Farewell Sermon from Mount Arafat in what is now Saudi Arabia during his final Hajj.
 About 3 months later Muhammad was dead, risen to Heaven, giving this particular sermon and place of delivery special meaning to Muslims.
 Today we list 10 occasions when a person delivered their farewell speech, or what was supposed to be their farewell speech, or because of unexpected death, their last speech.
-What final speeches would you include in this list?
 (Note: These speeches are famous, not necessarily “great.”
 You are welcome to argue the merits or sincerity of any of them.)

 1. Muhammad Farewell Sermon, 632.

 References to the final sermon of Muhammad are found in various Hadiths, and transcriptions have been made in many languages, including versions in English.
 In short, Muhammad preaches to his followers to follow the teachings he passed to them and the scriptures of the Quran and sunnah.
 The place of the sermon, a hill in the plain of Arafat, is a Muslim Holy Place.